vikinganalytics/mvg/docs/source/content/features/label_propagation.md

 ## Use case for the algorithm

-Provide with labels to all individual measurements without an expert having to manually provide with a label to every single measurement.
+Associate labels to all individual measurements without an expert having to manually provide with a label to every single measurement.